Safety Representative Training Course

 - Plan and conduct systematic workplace safety inspections

-- Investigate accidents and incidents to determine root causes and prevent recurrence
+- Investigate accidents and incidents, find root causes, and stop repeats

 - Consult effectively with employers as required by Sections 25 and 26 of the 2005 Act